Last Updated on

 This selection provides ventilation without cooling.

 A remote control helps you to adjust the settings from wherever you are sitting.
-Some units have built in temperature sensors to relay the room’s temperature (as opposed to the temps at which you have set the unit).
-Sometimes for remote control failure air conditioner keeps running and we have to turn of manually.
+Some units have built-in temperature sensors to relay the room’s temperature (as opposed to the temps at which you have set the unit).
+Sometimes for remote control failure air conditioner keeps running and we have to turn off manually.